-The operator converted the value ‘1’ to boolean and it resulted in ‘true’ then after it flipped(inversed) that value and that’s why when we finally alert the value we get ‘false’.
+Example: The operator converted the value ‘1’ to a boolean and it resulted in ‘true’ then after it flipped(inversed) that value and that’s why when we finally alert the value we get ‘false’.

-result = a && b; // can have mutiple arguments.
+result = a && b; // Can have multiple arguments.

 result = a || b;